-Thousands of Yen

-March 31, 2015 Level 1 Level 2 Level 3 Impairment
+March 31, 2015 Level 1 Level 1 Level 2 Level 3 Impairment Loss

-Assota Loss

-Assets: Non-marketable securities- equity securities ¥2,435 ¥29,117

-equity securities ¥2,435 ¥29,117
+Assets:

+Non-marketable securities-equity securities ¥ 2,435 ¥ 29,117

+¥ 2,435 ¥ 29,117

+Thousan ds of Y en en

+March 31, 2016 Level 1 Level 2 Level 3 Impairment Loss

+Assets:

+Non-marketable securities-equity securities ¥ 235 ¥ 10,765

+Trademark 96,000 11,000

+¥ 96,235 ¥ 21,765

-Non-marketable equity securities with a carrying amount of \$31,552 thousand, which was included in other investments in the balance sheets, were written down to the fair value of \$2,435 thousand, resulting in an other-than-temporary impairment charge of \$29,117 thousand, which was included in the Company's state of income for the year ended March 31, 2015.
-An impaired non-marketable investment was classified as Level 3 instruments and the Company used unobservable inputs to value these investments.
+Non-marketable equity securities with a carrying amount of $\pm 31,552$ thousand, which was included in other investments in the balance sheets, were written down to the fair value of $\pm 2,435$ thousand, resulting in an other-than-temporary impairment charge of $\pm 29,117$ thousand, which was included in the Company's statement of income for the year ended March 31, 2015.
+Non-marketable equity securities with a carrying amount of $\pm 11,000$ thousand, which was included in other investments in the balance sheets, were written down to the fair value of ± 235 thousand, resulting in an other-than-temporary impairment charge of $\pm 10,765$ thousand, which was included in the Company's statement of income for the year ended March 31, 2016.
+The Company used unobservable inputs to value the impairment of these non-marketable Level 3 investments.
 The fair value was determined as a result of considering various unobservable inputs, including expectation of future income of the investees, net asset value of the investees, and material unrealized losses to be considered in assets and liabilities held by the investees.